charlesc90/bootstrap/README.md

 # bootstrap
 Bash scripts to assist in bootstrapping Debian and openSUSE environments

-The Stage 01 script initializes some local variables.
-It exports them to environmental variables.
-It is important to adjust these variables according to your target environment.
+It is important to adjust the scripts' variables according to your target environment.

-The Debian scripts use debootstrap.
+The strapond.sh and ramstrap.sh scripts use debootstrap.
 It is included in several package managers' repos.

-The openSUSE scripts use zypper.
+The zyppstrap.sh script use zypper.
 It must be used in an openSUSE environment.

 # Debian